 If you approached me a year ago, and asked me how you could become great at content marketing, the resources and tips I’d have given you then – would be completely different than what we’ll discuss today.

 In other words, content marketing has evolved.

-There is a much greater emphasis on user and search intent, user experience, “10x content,” content optimization, idea and data-driven research, the need for original concepts, and going above and beyond to provide real value.
+There is a greater emphasis on user and search intent, user experience, “10x content,” content optimization, idea and data-driven research, the need for original concepts, and going above and beyond to provide real value.

-Not to mention, its technical counterpart, SEO, has vastly evolved, as well.
+Not to mention, its counterpart, SEO, has evolved, as well.

 But as the ancient saying goes: it be like that sometimes.

 Now, to cover all these changes and solidify what (good) content marketing is in 2021, we’ll combine different goals, methodologies, and intentions, and then break them down into six rules.

-By the time you finish this article, you’ll have a complete understanding of what it means to be a great content marketer moving forward.
+By the time you finish this article, you’ll have a complete understanding of what it means to be an effective content marketer moving forward.

 Table of Contents